1. Concept of Basic Electrical and Electronics Engineering

 Three-Phase System

-• Three AC voltages, 120° apart in phase, improve efficiency in power transmission.
+• Three AC voltages 120° apart, used for efficient power transmission.

 1.4 Semiconductor Devices